Admission Requirements (DPT)

-All applicants being considered for acceptance to the Doctor of Physical Therapy program will be required to participate in an on-campus interview with the program faculty.
+All applicants being considered for acceptance to the Doctor of Physical Therapy program will be required to participate in an interview with the program faculty.

 The interview day will last approximately 4-5 hours and be comprised of the following activities:

-- Meet and greet with School/Program faculty
+- Meet and greet with School faculty

-- Individual/group interview with program faculty
+- Individual/group interview with School faculty

-- Mock Team-based or Problem-based learning activity with assessment.
+- Mock Team-based or Problem-based learning activity.